 - House Bill 2636 (NOT PASSED): This bill would have increased protections for collection agencies by adding language stating that if a debt buying company did something illegal to collect a payment, but didn’t “know” this was illegal, they would be exempt from repercussions.
 This bill did NOT pass.

 House Bill 2793 aka the Clean Slate Act (passed both chambers but ultimately vetoed by Governor Inslee): The original version of this bill, which we advocated for, would have created a process for automatic record clearing for people with certain felony/misdemeanor convictions.
 However, during the course of session, the language of this bill was fundamentally changed.
-The version that ultimately passed has appropriated funding toward a study of how automatic record clearing would work in the state’s court system, and will allow a pilot program in one county after the study is completed.
+The version that ultimately passed both the House & Senate appropriated funding toward a study of how automatic record clearing would work in the state’s court system, and would have allowed a pilot program in one county after the study is completed.
 However, as a result of revenue cuts due to COVID-19, Governor Inslee vetoed this bill.
 We are disappointed that the Clean Slate Act will not be enacted, but will continue to push for justice reform measures throughout the state.

 Looking ahead to 2021